rogdooley/OSEP-Code-And-Notes/Notes/Modules/07 Advanced Antivirus Evasion.md

 $g=$f.SetValue($null,$true)
 ```

-#### Exercises

-#### 7.3.1.1 and 7.3.1.2

-The assembly instruction `mov eax, 80070057h` moves the hexadecimal value `80070057h` into the `eax` register.
-This specific value, `0x80070057`, is a common error code in Windows that translates to `ERROR_INVALID_PARAMETER`, indicating that an invalid parameter was passed to a function.

-If you want to use this value in your code or in debugging scenarios, it is often useful to understand what this error code means and how to interpret it.
-Here's a breakdown of what the instruction does and how to use it:

 ### Breakdown of the Instruction
 - `mov` is an assembly instruction used to move data from one place to another.